Contentstack-Solutions/some-extensions/README.md

 ## docx-to-html custom field extension
-This extension allow users to upload a Word document file ending with .docx and convert into HTML.
+This custom field extension will convert a Word Document ending with .docx to HTML.

 **Steps:**
 1. Set Field data type of Extension as 'Text'.